 Design strategies for MCI

-The Four cores comprise the center’s program, which consists of interdisciplinary teams responsible for planning and implementing research and interventions.
+The center’s program consists of four cores, which are interdisciplinary teams responsible for planning and implementing research and interventions.

 Build Environment Core

-The Built Environment Core is responsible for planning and designing the CEC in a flexible, safe, and engaging way.
+The Built Environment Core is responsible for planning and designing the CEC flexibly, safely, and engagingly.
 To support the CEC’s research and innovation processes, most spaces at the CEC are adaptable and outfitted with technologies.
-These include tunable lighting, controllable zone-based sound system, video cameras, and wearable tags, which can be used to allow testing of changes made in the built environment.
+These include tunable lighting, controllable zone-based sound systems, video cameras, and wearable tags, which can be used to allow testing of changes made in the built environment.
 For example, tunable lighting can be used to study the effect of distinct light conditions on the alertness of people living with MCI and the potential of sound masking to reduce cognitive load.
 (Source)

 Therapeutic Core